 Registering the Death

-In most circumstances, it is a legal requirement to register a death within five working days.
-Registering the death provides the necessary documentation for the funeral, although arrangements can begin, and advice can be given beforehand.
 The person who registers the death is usually a relative of the deceased.
-If no relatives are available, the death can be registered by anyone who was present at the time of death, someone who resides at the same place where the death occurred, or the person responsible for arranging the funeral.
+If no relatives are available, the death can be registered by someone who was present at the time of death, a person who resides at the property where the death occurred, or the person responsible for arranging the funeral.

 We do not require a copy of this certificate.
-At this time, the certificate for burial or cremation, often referred to as ‘The Green Form,’ will also be issued.
-This form is required for the funeral to proceed and should be brought to us at the earliest opportunity.
-Depending on the registrar, they may email this directly to us, as well as to the burial or crematorium authority.
+At the same appointment, the certificate for burial or cremation – often referred to as the ‘Green Form’ – will also be issued.
+This form is required for the funeral to proceed and should be provided to us at the earliest opportunity.
+In some cases, the registrar may send this directly to us, as well as to the burial or cremation authority.

 Information and documents the registrar may require include: